Our current global transportation paradigm wastes more than 50% of every gallon of fuel it consumes.

 The following pie chart utilizes the same data for the 7 Class I railroads but calculates for a 1% grade.

-The steepest mainline grade in the US is Raton Pass, NM at 3.3%.
+The steepest mainline grade in the US is Raton Pass, New Mexico at 3.3%.

 Most mainline grades in the US do not exceed 2% grade.

-Just a mere 3 inches of rise in 100 feet of track, results in increasing towing resistance by a multiple of 4!
+A 1% grade is a mere 12 inches of rise in 100 feet of track but increases towing resistance by a multiple of 4!

 Fuel Consumption Comparison

-Every mode of transportation has an empty weight (deadweight) component that must be included with the freight weight when calculating fuel consumption.
+All current transportation technologies have an empty weight (deadweight) component that must be included with the freight weight when calculating fuel consumption.

-The cost of transporting this deadweight is also passed to the customer and is included in freight pricing.
+The cost of transporting this deadweight is also passed to the customer and is included in the freight shipping cost.

 Because of the lower rolling friction of steel wheels on steel track, lower grades and a more direct path, the railroad industry has long been considered the most efficient mode of ground transportation for cargo.

-In the following pie chart, the total fuel consumption of 3.4 billion gallons for the 7 Class I railroads in 2019 is broken down based on the previous chart’s ratio of freight-tons to empty weight.
+In the following pie chart, the total fuel consumption of 3.4 billion gallons for the 7 Class I railroads in 2019, as reported in their annual R1 reports, is broken down based on the previous chart’s ratio of freight-tons to empty weight.

 Real World Numbers